magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/compare_mage1_mage2.md

 These two implementations both start with the controller calling the <tt>saveOrder</tt> method on the Onepage class, then Onepage calling <tt>submitOrder</tt> on the Quote class.

-From there they are different as the following table shows:
+From that point they are different, as the following table shows:

 <table>
 	<tbody>